 When selling gift cards, sweeten the deal with a promo code for a discount on anything in your store or on your menu.
 For example, you can provide a 20% promotional code to everyone who buys your gift cards during your pre-specified introductory period.

 Gift cards, as the name implies, are most commonly purchased as gifts.
-By playing up holidays, you’re more likely to inspire a need to buy.
-Advertise gift cards heavily around Christmas, Hanukkah, Valentine’s Day and other events that center on gift-giving.
+By advertising around key holidays, you’re more likely to catch shoppers primed to buy.
+Promote gift cards heavily around Christmas, Hanukkah, Valentine’s Day and other events that center on gift-giving.

 To get customers to buy, consider adding something to sweeten the pot, like a $5 promo card for anyone who chooses to purchase a gift card during the holiday season.